gimbas/rlc/README.md

 ### Building the Robot

-We have an indepth [guide](/documentation/HARDWARE.md), there you should find everything you need.
+We have an indepth [build guide](/documentation/HARDWARE.md), there you should find everything you need.
 You will find this and more in the hardware subdirectory.

 ### Programming the Robot

-Check ou the getting started [guide](/documentation/SOFTWARE.md).
+Check ou the getting started [programming guide](/documentation/SOFTWARE.md).
 You will find this and more in the software subdirectory.

 ## Developing

-See the [README.md](/development/README.md) file for details and guides.
+See the [dev guide](/development/README.md) file for details and guides.
 You will find this and more in the development subdirectory.

 ## Authors